bensummrs/wingman/README.md

-# Wingman - AI File Organization Assistant
+# Wingman - AI Coworking Assistant (Inspired by Claude Cowork)

 An interactive AI assistant for intelligent file organization, powered by Claude AI and Microsoft.Extensions.AI.